A Fund for Women Grantmaking Process

 Recent Grants From a Fund for Women

-In 2024, A Fund for Women awarded $138,000 in grants to 10 organizations that provide programs and support to empower people who identify as women and girls and strengthen their opportunities for success.
+In 2025, A Fund for Women awarded $146,000 in grants to 13 local organizations that provide programs and support to empower people who identify as women and girls and strengthen their opportunities for success.
+These programs provide financial literacy and job training, mentorship and coaching to help women and their families gain economic stability and advancement.

 Centro Hispano